jamessnee/jamessnee.github.io/index.md

-# James Snee

-I enjoy writing systems software and currently work in silicon valley.
+I write systems software and currently work in silicon valley.

 I have experience working in kernel development and tracing infrastructure.
 I am currently building performance and profiling tools at Apple Inc.